rasmusab/beepr/readme.md

 9. "wilhelm"
 10. "facebook"

-Any string or number not matching the above sounds will result in a random sound being played.
+If `sound` does not match any of the sounds above, or is a valid path, a random sound will be played.

 `expr`	An optional expression to be executed before the sound.

-###Examples
+### Examples

 ```
 # Update all packages and ping when it's ready